-As of January 31, 2024 and October 31, 2023, current deferred revenue of \$ 3.7 billion and \$3.6 billion, respectively, were recorded in Deferred revenue, and non-current deferred revenue of \$3.4 billion and \$3.3 billion, respectively, were recorded in Other non-current liabilities in the Condensed Consolidated Balance Sheets.
-For the three months ended January 31, 2024, approximately \$1.3 billion of revenue was recognized relating to contract liabilities recorded as of October 31, 2023.
+As Contract liabilities consist of January 31, 2024 and October 31, 2023, current deferred revenue and customer deposits.
+A summary of \$3.7 billion and \$3.6 billion, respectively, contract liabilities were recorded in Deferred revenue, and non-current deferred revenue of \$3.4 billion and \$3.3 billion, respectively, were recorded in Other non-current liabilities in the Condensed Consolidated Balance Sheets. as follows: